 “Trixie?”
 Twilight called out to her.

-Dearest Twilight.
-Spike is sleeping in my room tonight.
-Poor thing fell asleep at the fair and your door was locked when we got back.
+“Spike is sleeping in my room tonight.
+Poor thing fell asleep at the fair, and your door was locked when we got back.
 I wish you a restful night, and look forward to another splendid day tomorrow.

-Owlowiscious was sitting on the window sill preening his feathers.
+Owlowiscious was sitting on the window sill and preening his feathers.
 No doubt the owl didn't want to get out in this weather.
-Twilight offered the large bird a little treat, picked up the book and threw herself on the bed.
+Twilight offered the large bird a little treat, picked up the book, and threw herself on the bed.

 She ran her hoof slowly over the cover and the single word stitched on it.
 “Fillystata,” she muttered to herself, tasting the word and wondering why it seemed so strangely alluring and familiar.

 “I know not the source of this fascination of mine with Fillystata.
-Some would call it unhealthy but something draws me to her and spurs me on in my research.
-I must redouble my efforts.
-I shall, for myself, keep account of my findings herein lest my mind wanders and forgets.
+Some would call it unhealthy or even unnatural, but something draws me to her and spurs me on in my research.
+I must redouble my efforts, and I shall, for myself, keep account of my findings herein lest my mind wanders and forgets.”